Have you been using the same rhyme scheme over and over? Try a new one from this list of 7.

-The cool thing is that trying out a new rhyme scheme disrupts your usual writing habits and unlocks new ideas.
-And just like a chord progression, each rhyme scheme creates patterns of tension and release.
-Words themselves really can be musical, even when they haven’t been set to a melody.
+Trying out a new rhyme scheme disrupts your usual habits and unlocks new ideas.
+And just like a chord progression, each rhyme scheme creates patterns of suspense and release.
+Rhyme can make words themselves sound beautifully musical.

 Below I’ve listed some four-line rhyme schemes for you to play with.
 Schemes you’re unfamiliar with may feel a bit strange at first, but stick with them–they can lead to real breakthroughs in your songwriting.

 An interlocking rhyme scheme.
 Rhyme line 1 with line 3; also line 2 with line 4.
 A classic, often-used rhyme scheme.